opensource-matrix/octopi/README.md

 ```

 ## Controllers
-The Controller module is incomplete, but we plan to implement templating with views and other
+The Controller module is incomplete, but we plan to implement templating with views and other standard tools for PHP frameworks.